Teaching Portfolio |

 Teaching objectives and Strategies

-My teaching objectives are to create a fun and inclusive classroom that students feel comfortable in.
+My teaching objectives are to create an engaging and inclusive classroom that students feel comfortable in.
 In doing so, students are open to ask questions in order to better understand the material.
 Students often work in groups so that they can practice working with others on complex material, better preparing them for their future careers.
 By working in groups, students are able to create a learning environment that fits their style.
 In doing so, students leave the classroom with a better appreciation for the material.

 I use a variety of teaching strategies to address the concepts being covered in class.
 This ranges from lectures to running an experiment.
 I use lectures to introduce concepts, while providing the basis for biological processes.
 This provides a clear resource for students with useful videos, diagrams, and outline of the content being covered.
 I use the rest of class time to facilitate active learning.
 Students work hands on with material that helps them understand the broader implications of concepts.